graalvm/workshops/native-image/what-the-dickens/README.md

 ```

 You can see how long the application took to startup by inspecting the output from the container.
-In our experiments, the native executable started up in 0.074s (compared to 3.896s for the Java application).
+In our experiments, the native executable started up in 0.31s (compared to 0.396s for the original container image in **Step 4**).
 A big improvement!

 ```
-2022-03-09 19:44:12.642  INFO 1 --- [           main] com.example.demo.DemoApplication         : Started DemoApplication in 0.667 seconds (JVM running for 0.779)
+2023-04-14T14:21:33.864Z  INFO 1 --- [           main] com.example.DickensApplication           : Started DickensApplication in 0.31 seconds (process running for 0.335)
 ```

-Stop your container (using Ctrl-C) before moving onto the next step.

 Great!
 It worked.
 But how small, or large, is your container?
 Use the following commands to check the image size: